Something to Believe In (Ramones song): Ramones Aid

 "Something to Believe In" was also the background track for a music video called "Ramones Aid" which was frequently played on MTV.
 In the video, the Ramones are depicted in a group of people who give money to charity.
-This video parodies Hands Across America, by featuring T-shirts with the logo "Hands Across Your Face" and showing various hands holding each other in various settings.
-A large number of people appear in Ramones Aid, including Mark Holton (including a skeleton hand and a hook), Animotion, Afrika Bambaataa, Circle Jerks, John Doe and Exene Cervenka of X, The B-52's, Berlin, Fishbone, Ron Mael and Russell Mael of Sparks, Ted Nugent, Spinal Tap, Weird Al Yankovic, Penn and Teller, and The Untouchables, Toni Basil, Rodney Bingenheimer, The Bongos, Tom Petersson, Fisher & Preachman, Holly Beth Vincent, Richie Stotts, The Cruzados, False Prophets, The Pandoras, Rudy Sarzo, The Rattlers, Carla Olson, David Pahoa, Gary U.S. Bonds, Mary Woronov, Dangerzone, Elliot Hoffman.
-The video included lookalikes from the 1985 USA for Africa video titled "We Are the World" (Michael Jackson, Lionel Richie, and Cyndi Lauper).
-When juxtaposed with images in parody of other aid videos, the songs hook line, "I'm looking for something to believe in", is frequently interpreted as making fun of true believers whose identity is derived from embracing a cause.
+The video parodies the style of the 1985 "We Are the World" project by USA for Africa.
+It refers to Hands Across America by featuring T-shirts with the logo "Hands Across Your Face" and showing various hands holding each other in various settings.
+A large number of people appear in Ramones Aid, including Mark Holton (including a skeleton hand and a hook), Animotion, Afrika Bambaataa, Circle Jerks, John Doe and Exene Cervenka of X, the B-52's, Berlin, Fishbone, Ron Mael and Russell Mael of Sparks, Ted Nugent, Spinal Tap, Weird Al Yankovic, Penn and Teller, and the Untouchables, Toni Basil, Rodney Bingenheimer, the Bongos, Tom Petersson, Holly Beth Vincent, Richie Stotts, the Cruzados, False Prophets, the Pandoras, Rudy Sarzo, the Rattlers, Carla Olson, Gary U.S. Bonds, Mary Woronov and more.
+The video also included lookalikes for some musicians who appeared in "We Are the World": Michael Jackson, Lionel Richie, and Cyndi Lauper.